-- (1) For all banks, Schedule RC-C, part II, Loans to Small Businesses and Small Farms, is to be filed only as of the June 30 report date. - (2) Effective March 31, 2002, banks with total fiduciary assets greater than \$250 million (as of the preceding December 31) or with gross fiduciary and related services income greater than 10 percent of revenue (net interest income plus noninterest income) for the preceding calendar year must complete the applicable items of Schedule RC-T quarterly.
+- (1) For all banks, Schedule RC-C, part II, Loans to Small Businesses and Small Farms, is to be filed only as of the June 30 report date. - (2) Banks with total fiduciary assets greater than \$250 million (as of the preceding December 31) or with gross fiduciary and related services income greater than 10 percent of revenue (net interest income plus noninterest income) for the preceding calendar year must complete the applicable items of Schedule RC-T quarterly.
 All other banks with fiduciary powers must complete the applicable items of Schedule RC-T annually as of the December 31 report date.
-In 2001, all banks with fiduciary powers must complete the applicable items of Schedule RC-T annually as of Schedule RC-T as of the December 31 report date only.